pawga/pawga/README.md

 3) [Pokupator](https://apps.apple.com/us/app/pokupator/id1593895021) , Flutter.
 Video of an example of the program: https://youtu.be/5zdXM9uQIqE

 ### Video of the work of other programs (different prototypes without publication in the Google and Apple stores):
-1) An example of the operation of the program "Radio of one station", created on the basis of the developed libraries: https://youtu.be/zGGMTsTkRDE; “Listen to FM” on iPhone is the most used program on my iPhone.
-I listen to news and music every day.
+1) An example of the operation of the program "Radio of one station", created on the basis of the developed libraries: https://youtu.be/zGGMTsTkRDE;
 2) An example of a program that uses Nearby Connections technologies.
 Technology description: The Nearby platform.
 An example of the program: https://youtu.be/qCxOJvoi_Hs;
 3) An example of working with external hardware sensors via the Bluetooth protocol (BLE).
 Technology description: Nordic Thingy:52.
 An example of the program: https://youtu.be/45JJhplQ-Xs;